mth/u-boot-odroid-m2/README.md

 	dd if=odroid-m2-rk3588s-uboot.img of=/dev/sdXX

-1. Download your favorite UEFI linux installer image for aarch64 and write it to USB stick.
+1. Download your favorite UEFI Linux installer image for aarch64 and write it to USB stick.
 2. Connect M.2 NVME to the board (optional).
 3. Connect UART (serial) console to the boards UART.
 4. Insert both the SD card and USB stick into your Odroid-M2.
 Set the boot switch to SD card.
 5. Power on the board to boot the installer.
-6. Install your linux distribution.
+6. Install your Linux distribution.
-7. Boot the linux distribution.
+7. Boot the Linux distribution.

 You can copy the U-Boot to the internal eMMC when Linux system has booted on the board.
 Please verify before that `/dev/mmcblk1` is the SD card and `/dev/mmcblk0` is the 64GB eMMC on the board.